 Albia is a very small city located in the state of Iowa.
 With a population of 3,829 people and two constituent neighborhoods, Albia is the 102nd largest community in Iowa.
-Much of the housing stock in Albia was built prior to World War II, making it one of the older and more historic cities in the country.
+Albia has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Albia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Albia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Albia are a mix of both white- and blue-collar jobs.
 Overall, Albia is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Albia who work in healthcare (14.02%), management occupations (10.65%), and office and administrative support (8.66%).
+There are especially a lot of people living in Albia who work in healthcare (13.35%), sales jobs (10.99%), and management occupations (10.25%).

-The education level of Albia citizens is a little higher than the average for US cities and towns: 21.41% of adults in Albia have at least a bachelor's degree.
+The population of Albia overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Albia, 23.60% have at least a bachelor's degree.

 The people who call Albia home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Albia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Albia include Irish, English, Czech, and Dutch.
+The greatest number of Albia residents report their race to be White, followed by Asian.
+Important ancestries of people in Albia include English, Irish, Dutch, and Czech.

 The most common language spoken in Albia is English.
 Other important languages spoken here include German and Spanish.